-I am a network and security consulting engineer who spent about 16 months (not counting 7+ years of experience with Cisco security products leading up to the decision to go for the CCIE 😉 ) pursuing my CCIE Security certification, which I achieved on September 13th, 2023.
-This blog includes posts related to topics I have studied, am currently studying, and general articles related to network and security technologies and integrations.
+I am a network and security consulting engineer with 15+ years of experience who spent about 16 months (not counting 7+ years of direct experience with Cisco security products leading up to the decision to go for the CCIE 😉 ) pursuing my CCIE Security certification, which I achieved on September 13th, 2023.
+This blog includes posts related to topics I have studied, am currently studying, and general articles related technologies and integrations I am interested in.
 I welcome feedback and hope that you find this content useful.

 Latest from the Blog